shaief/a7comix/README.md

 # A4 to A7 Document Splitter

-A Vue.js web application that splits each A4 scanned documents into 8 A7-sized JPG images.
+A Vue.js web application that splits A4 scanned documents into 8 A7-sized JPG images.

 ## Features

-- Upload A4 documents in various formats (JPG, PNG, PDF, etc.)
+- Upload A4 documents in various formats (JPG, PNG, PDF - max 2 pages)
-- Automatically splits each A4 page into 8 A7-sized pieces (2 columns × 4 rows)
+- Automatically splits each A4 page into 8 A7-sized pieces
+- Select whether the page represents "First Page" or "Second Page" of your document
-- Generates JPG images with original filename + number (1-8, 9-16, etc.)
+- Generates JPG images numbered accordingly (1-8 for first page, 9-16 for second page)
+- Rotate documents before splitting (0°, 90°, 180°, 270°)
 - Drag-and-drop file upload support
-- Real-time preview of generated images
+- Real-time preview of the document
 - Batch download all generated images
-- Supports multi-page PDFs (generates 8 images per page)
+- Automatic orientation detection (portrait/landscape)

 ## Setup